 Ready to begin the capacity-building process?
 We’re with you every step of the way.

-Applications will be accepted on a rolling basis for this period’s priority areas.
-Organizations that are selected will participate in a virtual, one-on-one virtual discussion to better understand your organization and project goals.
-If we have determined that your organization is a good fit, we will begin the matchmaking process of finding SVP Denver partners who have relevant skills and a passion for your mission.
-For capacity-building investees, we anticipate it will be four to six weeks from application to notification of selection.
+Applications will be accepted on a rolling basis from organizations focused on basic human needs or economic mobility (e.g. housing, food security, education, job training, etc.).
+Selected organizations will participate in a one-on-one virtual discussion to better understand your goals.
+If you are selected to become a capacity-building investee, we will begin the matchmaking process of finding SVP Denver partners who have relevant skills and a passion for your mission.

 What SVP Denver Will Bring to the Table: